IBM/aspera-cli/README.erb.md

 ```bash
 $ yum install ruby rubygems
 ```
+Note that Ruby 2+ is required, if you have an older Linux (e.g. CentOS 6), you may want to install "rvm" https://rvm.io/ and install a newer Ruby.

 ## Installation
 Once you have ruby and rights to install gems: Install the gem and its dependencies: